mikumikudice/beeplusplus/README.md

 # B++, bee or incremented B
 The good and old B, but better, smarter, easier and maybe faster.
-B++ is a compiled, almost functional, notyped, safe, tiny and lit programming language. _All hail B!_
+B++ is a compiled, almost pure functional, notyped, safe, tiny and lit programming language. _All hail B!_

 ## B++
 B++ is Influenced by B, C, Fortran, Rust, Pony and Haskell.
 The syntax from B/C, old school vibe and math philosofy from Fortran, safety from Rust and Pony and implementation of pure fuctional programming (or almost it) from Haskell.